Magikcraft/product-board/README.md

 The `magik.globalMap` HashMap is a ConcurrentHashMap that is accessible from all JavaScript engines.
 This means you can use it to store globally-shared state - for example, a shared game state.
 We recommend that you use namespaced keys like `'sitapati.game.border.progress'`.

+[_Border Minecraft_](https://gist.github.com/jwulf/881990f6b3a99e13fe0b8a099b6eb6ac) is a minigame that illustrates the use of these new features, as well as the `eventbus` for pub-sub communication between players' JavaScript engines.

 ## Sunday 20 August

 * Version 1.1.17 of the Magikcraft API